The iconic Pelé is re-imagined through the eyes of artists and photographers

 Within exhibitions, focusing on just one person tends to be retrospectives on artists over their lifetime, yet rarely do they focus on those whose lifetime has been the subject of so many artists.

 As the all-encompassing subject of the show, his face is everywhere — his portrait repeated and reinterpreted throughout the gallery, refracted through different attempts to capture just a small amount of what has been so captivating about him internationally.

-Despite the fact, I’m relatively apathetic towards football, and to a certain extend relatively aware of Pelé in the context of football, you’re forced to be in awe of him, consumed in fan mentality.
+Despite the fact, I’m relatively apathetic towards football, and to a certain extent relatively unaware of Pelé in the context of football; you’re forced to be in awe of him, consumed in fan mentality.

 The various portraits try to grapple encompassing his legacy.
 Though the images have nothing to say necessarily, their power is in that the image is so overwhelmingly echoed around the room.
 I found the photographs particularly compelling, at once poetic and dramatic, they provoke a nostalgia for football.

 Yet it varies from portraits to prints, to installations and even to crude wax works — though seemingly from different perspectives, you are admittedly just seeing the repeated image.